-Need a delicious and flavourful soup that gets ready in under 30 minutes, then this Tom Kha Soup is a perfect match for you.
-It is an authentic Thai soup made with fragrant herbs, spices, mushroom, and coconut milk.
-This soup can be made vegetarian or with chicken or shrimp
+Tom Kha Soup is a traditional Thai coconut soup recipe that is made using fragrant herbs, spices, and coconut milk.
+This super flavorful soup can be made vegan, vegetarian, or with chicken and shrimp.

-You must be wondering what is Tom Kha Soup?
 Tom means soup and Kha means “galangal” in Thai.
-So literally, this means soup with galangal.
+So literally, Tom Kha means soup with galangal.

 Rich and creamy, yet tangy and salty, this soup recipe is light on the stomach but still fills you up for a longer time.
 The best part, it has so many flavors dancing in your mouth, and the heavenly aroma can make you hungry instantly.

 One serving of this soup has approximately 315 Kcals.
 Tom kha soup is rich in minerals and vitamins too.
 If you add noodles, the calories will increase per serving but it will be quite filling.

 This soup is naturally gluten-free, and paleo and the recipe can be easily doubled or tripled.
 It can be easily made vegan too.

 Try my restaurant-quality tom kha recipe at home!

 This soup requires ingredients that are easily available in the Asian section of any grocery store.

 Coconut Milk – The base of the soup is made with coconut milk, which makes it different from other soups.
 It makes the soup rich and creamy and gives it a distinct flavor.
 I have used canned coconut milk but you can definitely use freshly made coconut milk for a more authentic flavor.
 If you get your hands on coconut cream, it will make the soup creamier.